-When you really want to know the condition of your new home prior to your final walk through or prior to your home warranty expiring, trust Duncan Home Inspection Services to give you peace of mind in the surrounding areas of Hendersonville, Asheville, Brevard, NC, and Landrum & Travelers Rest, SC.
+When you really want to know the condition of your new home prior to your final walk through or prior to your home warranty expiring, trust Duncan Home Inspection Services to give you peace of mind.

 ENSURE YOUR NEW HOME IS NOT MISSING ESSENTIAL DETAILS

 There are thousands of building components involved in constructing a new home, and most builders are not building your home.
 Instead they are contracting the work to many subcontractors that they must oversee.
 Many builders are great at what they do, but managing the building process can be overwhelming for builders.
 With so much involved in the construction of a home, it is not unusual for them to unknowingly miss areas that need repair or correction.
 I can help fill in the gaps, and ensure everything is complete prior to moving in or prior to your home warranty expiring.

 ENSURE YOUR NEW HOME SYSTEMS AND COMPONENTS ARE INSTALLED PROPERLY & AND ARE OPERATIONAL